jtvanlew/jtvanlew.github.io/_posts/2014-12-06-wort-chiller-pump.md

 ![wort chiller schematic](/img/post/wort_chiller.png)

 For this problem the cold fluid is all at $T_c$ whether its in the bath or in the transfer line.
 Same goes for the hot wort and hot end of the transfer line.
-Doing any open, transient energy balance on the two baths yields the simple coupled system of ODEs:
+Doing an open, transient energy balance on the two baths yields the simple coupled system of ODEs:

 $$
 \begin{equation}